-September 24, 2015 marked the 80th anniversary of the death of Abbot Celestino Maria Colombo, O.S.B., a monk of the Benedictine Congregation of Saint Mary of Monte Oliveto.
-The commemoration of Abbot Celestino’s death prompts us to share with our friends the unique place that this holy Benedictine of the last century has come to hold in the life of Silverstream Priory.
+Today, September 24th, marks the 81st anniversary of the death of Abbot Celestino Maria Colombo, O.S.B., a monk of the Benedictine Congregation of Saint Mary of Monte Oliveto.
+The commemoration of Abbot Celestino’s death prompts us to share with our friends the unique place that this holy Benedictine of the last century has held in the life of Silverstream Priory from the beginning.

-Born in Milan on 28 February 1874, Filippo Colombo entered the Olivetan Benedictine monastery of Seregno on 13 November 1895, receiving the name in religion of Dom Celestino Maria.
-Dom Celestino was ordained before the completion of his year of noviceship on 24 August 1896; made simple profession in September 1897 and solemn profession in 1902.
+Born in Milan on 28 February 1874, Filippo Colombo, after trying his vocation first in the diocesan seminary, and then in the Dominican Order, entered the Olivetan Benedictine monastery of Seregno on 13 November 1895, receiving the name in religion of Dom Celestino Maria.
+Dom Celestino was ordained a priest before the completion of his year of noviceship on 24 August 1896; made simple profession in September 1897 and solemn profession in 1902.

 In 1907, Dom Celestino was appointed prior and parish priest of the Olivetan Abbey of Santa Maria in Campis in Foligno.
 The church of Santa Maria in Campis was originally entrusted to the White Monks (Benedictines) of Corpus Christi in 1373, later becoming the principal abbey of the Congregation of the «Corpocristiani».
 In 1582 the White Monks of Corpus Christi were incorporated into the Congregation of Saint Mary of Monte Oliveto by decree of Pope Gregory XIII.